Department of Sociology (MU)

 (University of Missouri--Columbia, 2022)American cities are systems of complex organisms shaped by many forces.
 How cities and towns are organized, planned, and developed bears the fingerprint [s] of planners and policymakers who have shaped them.
 At the root ... -

-White spaces in brown(ing) places: race, space, and community in the Nuevo South and midwest
+White spaces in brown(ing) places: race, space, and community in the Nuevo South and Midwest

 (University of Missouri--Columbia, 2022)This dissertation examines how the everyday and organizational uses of space shape Latine/x racialization in maturing migrant destinations.
 It observes how community and business organizations structure the racialized ... -